The Simplicity of Physical Laws: Epistemic Fundamentality

 \subsection{The Problem of Justification}

-One might think that it is odd to have a fundamental epistemic principle that is not a structural criterion.
-It is not analytic and not something that is empirically discoverable. \cite[p.158]{roberts2008law} suggests that something like PNS would be a ``synthetic \textit{a priori}'' principle concerning metaphysically contingent truths that is much stronger than what even Kant would affirm.
+Unlike logical consistency and probabilistic coherence, PNS is a non-structural epistemic principle.
+It is neither analytic nor empirically discoverable.
+Moreover, it does not follow from metaphysical realism that laws must be relatively simple.
+In both BSA and MinP, laws \textit{can} be extremely complicated.\footnote{If the best system is too unwieldy, Humeans may argue that there is nothing that truly deserves the title of lawhood. } \cite[p.158]{roberts2008law} suggests that a principle like PNS function as a ``synthetic \textit{a priori}'' claim about metaphysically contingent truths---one that is much stronger than what even Kant might have endorsed.

-We might wonder what can possibly justify such a principle.
+One might reasonably ask what could justify such a strong principle.
 It is natural to worry: \begin{description} \item[Problem of Justification] There is no plausible epistemic justification for the principle of (nomic) simplicity. \end{description}

-In \S3.5, I have argued that, by reflective equilibrium, PNS should be regarded as a plausible epistemic principle.
-The applications of PNS to a wider range of cases in \S4 give further support to that idea.
+One potential justification for PNS is an argument from reflective equilibrium.
+There exist numerous cases of empirically equivalent theories where the salient difference between them is their relative complexity.
+For example, if we are epistemically justified in preferring $T_{M1}$ to $T_{M2}$ because the former has simpler laws, or in accepting $GR$ over an artificially complexified version $GR^+$ for the same reason, the simplicity must function as an epistemic guide to lawhood.\footnote{For a similar argument, see \cite{lycan2002explanation}.} The broader applications of PNS discussed in \S4 further reinforce this idea.

+Reflecting on these judgments, we may conclude that simplicity as a guide to lawhood is an epistemic posit we must make in order to sustain epistemic realism about laws.
+It is what we implicitly assume when we dismiss or assign lower credence to exceedingly complex empirical equivalents.
+If our preferences in cases of empirical equivalence are to be epistemically justified, simplicity must function as a legitimate epistemic guide.
+This suggests that \textit{PNS is not merely a pragmatic principle, even though it carries pragmatic advantages} (e.g., simpler laws are easier to conceive, manipulate, and test).
+As an epistemic guide, simplicity ultimately aims at identifying certain truths about lawhood and justifying our beliefs in such truths.
+Rejecting simplicity as an epistemic principle would undermine epistemic realism itself—an option unavailable to nomic realists.